Menu

 Insufficient sleep is linked to decreased testosterone production along with reductions in sperm count and motility.
 Lack of sleep also disrupts circadian rhythms and impairs glucose metabolism, both of which impact fertility.
 Being well rested is key.

 The road to fatherhood may involve many factors, but making positive lifestyle changes is a great place to start.
-Optimize your diet, activity, sleep, and stress management.
+Optimise your diet, activity, sleep, and stress management.
 Limit environmental exposures when possible.
 With time and consistency, these steps can help maximise your reproductive health and ability to conceive.
 Be patient through the process and seek medical guidance if needed.
+For more tips, see our guide to 7 simple ways to improve your fertility.

 Trying for a Baby?
 A Male Fertility Test Offers Answers